 I can only remember going to a zoo twice, once as a kid we went to Windsor Safari Park where Dad ran into the Rhino enclosure to rescue a kid who wandered in and the rhino was taking his run up to charge.
-This was eons ago, we didn’t have Health & Safety back then and we didn’t have social media, we did have an 8mm cinefilm camera with us but we were too busy thinking about the impending apex predator apocalpse rhino carnage that was about to spear someone instead of filming it.
+This was eons ago, we didn’t have Health & Safety back then and we didn’t have social media, we did have an 8mm cinefilm camera with us but we were too busy thinking about the impending apex predator apocalypse rhino carnage that was about to spear Dad instead of filming it.
 He’d be a social media star if we had mobile phones back then.

 It’s clear though that some things never change.
 Let me tell you now, the zoo paradox is still remains.
 Yorkshire Wildlife Park likes it space.
 Fenced off from the fuzzy faces by a least a lightyear, the MK1 human eyeball lacks the optical clarity to see what you’re looking at.
 To counteract this, I’ve brought a zoom lens with me.
 Which really doesn’t help on a windy day like today when its 3 degrees.
 I’m zoomed in so far in an effort to see the faces of the furry creatures that I’m getting motion sickness from all the shaking while looking through the bloody thing.

 Even then, these animals are then smart enough to look away when I’m trying to take a photo.
 Some are so shy or shivering so much from the cold, they decided to stay inside although a rhino did pop outside to take a dump.
 Lovely stuff.